decent-im/prosody-modules/mod_http_upload/README.markdown

 ## Discoverability

 Prosody makes subdomains of your VirtualHosts easily discoverable by clients.
-To make the component discoverable by other hosts, use [`disco_items`][doc:modules:mod_disco#configuration].
+To make the component discoverable by other hosts where the component is **not a subdomain** of the VirtualHost, you can use [`disco_items`][doc:modules:mod_disco#configuration].

 ``` {.lua}